voznyye/Split-Tunnel/README.md

 - Other traffic goes directly
 - Maximum installation automation
 - Support for macOS, Linux, and Windows
-- GUI clients for easy management
+- GUI clients for easy management (automatically installed and launched)
-- **Automatic server start/stop** - pay only when VPN is in use (saves money!)

 ## Requirements